LunarVim/LunarVim/docs/languages/README.md

   - Contains basic information about all the servers that are running.
   - keybind: `<leader>li`

-- `:LspInstallInfo`
+- `:Mason`

-  - Contains information about all the servers that you can manage with [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer).
+  - Contains information about all the servers that you can manage with [mason](https://github.com/williamboman/mason.nvim).
   - keybind: `<leader>lI`

 ## LSP support